Sudden (TV series): Other casts

-Episodes

-Trivia
+Production

+The series was also shot at Tasmania, Australia.
+Scenes were taken at Mount Nelson, Hobart and Curringa Farm.

 Dai Xiangyu was initially cast as the male lead.
 Due to his non renewal of contract, Romeo Tan was roped in.

-This is Rebecca Lim (as Huang Yixin)'s second villainous role after Unriddle 2.

-Pan Lingling was originally going to play the role of Situ Xinmei, but she had to turn down her role to undergo surgery to remove her breast cysts around Show 1 of Star Awards 2013.
+Pan Lingling was originally going to play the role of Situ Xinmei, but she had to turn down her role to undergo surgery to remove her breast cysts.
 The role was given to Constance Song.

 At the beginning of each episode before the opening video, footage of Romeo Tan and Rui En in Tasmania is shown and this will be linked to the later part of the drama.
 Behind-the-scenes photos of the travel are also shown during the ending credits of each episode.

-Rebecca Lim's second dual role after Crime Busters x 2.
-This is also her third law drama after two English productions The Pupil and Code of Law.